lbengzon/Sesh/README.md

 ## Project Requirements

-We plan to use Youtube's API to enable searching for songs, adding songs to a playlist and stream the audio.
+We plan to use Spotify's API to enable searching for songs, adding songs to a playlist and stream the audio.

 #### DJ Privileges
 * Create a public/private party